- Chart

 Disclaimers:

-This data is for informational purposes only and should not be considered investment advice.
-Market data can fluctuate, and past performance is not indicative of future results.
-Consult with a qualified financial advisor before making any investment decisions.
+This information is for informational purposes only and does not constitute investment advice.
+Past performance is not indicative of future results.
+Investors should consult with a qualified financial advisor before making any investment decisions.
+Data on market share, AUM, and specific trading volumes can fluctuate and should be verified from real-time sources.

 AI Summarization is directionally correct and might not be accurate.